ibm-cloud-docs/codeengine/deploy-job.md

 ### Viewing job logs with the CLI
 {: #view-joblog-cli}

 To view logs for a specific job run with the CLI, use the `jobrun logs` command.
 You can display logs of all of the instances of a job run or display logs of a specific instance of a job run.
-The `jobrun get` command displays details about your job run, including the running instances of the run.
+The `jobrun get` command displays details about your job run, including the running instances of the job run.

-* To view the logs for all instances of the `testjobrun` job run, use the command:
+* To view the logs for all instances of the `testjobrun` job run, specify the name of the job run with the `--jobrun` option; for example,

   ```
   ibmcloud ce jobrun logs --jobrun testjobrun